remix-run/react-router/docs/getting-started/overview.md

 # Overview

-<docs-warning>This document is an overview of new features and changes in React Router version 6.
-If you're new to React Router or looking for a more practical guide, check out our [quick start tutorial](tutorial.md).</docs-warning>

-If you're familiar with the JavaScript ecosystem, React, and React Router, this will get you up and running in React Router v6 as quickly as possible, no explanations, just code.
+If you're familiar with the JavaScript ecosystem, React, and React Router, this serves as a quick overview of React Router v6 with lots of code and minimal explanations.

 - For a complete introduction to React Router, do the [Tutorial](tutorial.md)
 - For extensive documentation on every API, see [API Reference](../api.md)